ashfurrow/buggy/README.md

 ```

 Then run the server with `bundle exec puma`.
 It'll run a Sinatra server, but that's only to play nicely with Heroku.
 In reality, a thread has been spawned to connect to your Slack instance.

-Left todo:

-- SlackRubyBot has built-in support for help menus, implement that.
-- Sentry integration
-- ...
-- Unit tests

 ## Resources